-Although the range of injury-causing products is extensive, defective product liability lawsuits can generally be grouped into three categories.
-The first category involves products that have been defectively manufactured in some way, meaning that a mistake was made either at the factory or at some point between the factory and wherever the product was purchased, resulting in a faulty product.
+Although the range of potential injury-causing consumer products, medications, and medical devices is almost endless, defective product liability lawsuits can generally be grouped into three categories.
+The first category involves products that have been defectively manufactured in some way, meaning that a mistake was made either at the factory or at some point between the factory and wherever the product, drug, or device was purchased or utilized.

-As a general principle in defective product cases, you want to include any and all parties involved in the chain of distribution (the path that the product takes from manufacture to distribution to customers) of the injury-causing product.
+As a general principle in defective product cases, you want to include any and all parties involved in the chain of distribution (the path that the product/drug/device takes from manufacture to distribution to customers, patients, and others).

 The chain of distribution is typically made up of the manufacturer, the retailer, and any number of suppliers, wholesalers, and distributors in between.
-Depending on your case, the defendants may also include consultants, contractors, quality-control engineers, designers, and anyone else with some sort of connection to the defect in the injury causing product.
-To learn more, read Nolo's article Defective Product Liability Claims: Who to Sue?
+Depending on your case, the defendants may also include consultants, contractors, quality-control engineers, designers, pharmacies, health care professionals, and anyone else with some sort of connection to the problem that caused the injury or illness.
+Learn more about who can be sued in a product liability case.

 The evidence you will need to present in court in order to win your lawsuit will depend on the particular circumstances of your case.
 In defective product liability lawsuits, however, claims generally consist of four basic elements.

-You must file a defective product liability lawsuit within a certain amount of time.
-The legal term for this time limit is the "statute of limitations."
-Every state has a statute of limitations that applies specifically to defective product liability claims, but the actual amount of time you have to file your lawsuit varies from one state to the next.
+You must file a defective product liability lawsuit within a certain amount of time set by a law called a "statute of limitations."
+Most states have a statute of limitations that applies specifically to defective product liability claims, but the actual amount of time you have to file your lawsuit varies from one state to the next.
 If you fail to file your lawsuit before the statute of limitations expires, the judge will almost certainly throw out your case, no matter how good your claim may be.

 One of the most important aspects of evaluating a products liability claim is determining what types and amounts of damages you have suffered.
 The term "damages" is legalese for a sum of money paid to the plaintiff in a lawsuit either to compensate for some form of injury or loss or to punish the defendant for wrongdoing.

 All damages fall into two basic categories: compensatory damages and punitive damages.
-Compensatory damages are intended to restore you to the condition you were in before the injury occurred by attaching a dollar value to each of the bad things that happened to you as a result of the injury.
-These damages include "economic" losses such as medical expenses, lost wages or profits, and any damage to your property.
+Compensatory damages are intended to restore you to the condition you were in before the injury or illness occurred, by attaching a dollar value to each of the bad things that happened to you as a result of the harm caused by the product/drug/device.
+These damages include "economic" losses such as medical expenses, lost wages, and lost ability to earn future income.
 They also include certain "non-economic" losses, such as pain and suffering.

 In many cases, compensatory damages are the only form of damages awarded.
 If a judge or jury finds that the defendant has acted particularly badly, however, you may also be entitled to punitive damages.
 The purpose of punitive damages is to punish a defendant for its conduct and to deter others from engaging in similar conduct.
 Punitive damages are roughly analogous to a fine and are calculated based on the nature of the defendant's misconduct in relation to its wealth (the idea is to make it hurt in proportion to the misconduct).
-(To learn more, read Nolo's article Damages in Defective Products Cases.)
+(Learn more about damages in defective products cases.)